S. John Ross (artist): Death

 previously taken ill at Cairns During his annual northern Queensland show tour and returned to Sydney where he was rushed to Westmead Hospital.
-Sadly after some four weeks in Hospital S John Ross passed away on Sunday August 24, 2008 with his wife Phyllis (1918-2011) and younger son Philip present.
-John was aged 89.
+After some four weeks in hospital, Ross died on Sunday 24 August 2008 with his wife Phyllis (1918-2011) and younger son Philip present.
+He was 89.

 Work setting

 Ross generally worked at shows in a little open booth, surrounded by a display of portraits that he had created of famous people.
 According to Ross, the art of making silhouettes was very important before the era of photography, and went back to Ancient Greece.

 He worked quickly with a pair of small scissors, cutting portraits from thin matt black card.
 He usually concentrated on the profile, but would also enhance the portrait by snipping out a few details.
 Each portrait was mounted on white card.
 The likenesses were remarkable, so that it was easy to recognise the famous faces that were on display.
 He claimed that not everyone's face was suitable for profile portraits and that he was selective as to whom he would portray.